gwastro/pycbc/docs/ahope/datafind.rst

 Optionally, it can also run a set of tests to verify this output and act accordingly.
 This includes

 * A check that the all times in the input segment lists are covered with frames, and methods for dealing with cases where this is not true.
 * A check that all returned frame files actually exist and are accessible on the cluster.
-* A check that segment_summary flags are defined for all frames that have been returend.
+* A check that segment_summary flags are defined for all frames that have been returned.

 =======
 Usage